rafaelsudbrackzimmermann/-MachineLearning/README.md

 **The Solution:**
 The proposed solution involves using advanced machine learning models to predict protein functions from their amino acid sequences.
 The process starts by converting these sequences into numerical data that can be processed by neural networks.
 We use different types of embeddings (T5, ProtBERT, EMS2) which capture various aspects of protein structure and function from the sequence data.
 These embeddings are then input into neural network models (like MultiLayer Perceptron and Convolutional Neural Networks) to predict the functions associated with each protein.

-**Impact:**
-This approach automates the prediction of protein functions, which significantly accelerates biological research and therapeutic development.
-By efficiently predicting protein functions, researchers can quicker identify novel drug targets and understand disease mechanisms.

 **Competition Results:**
 - **Weighted F-measures**: 0.532 (Ranked 186st)